bloodmc/GriefDefenderDoc/docs/wiki/migration/GriefPrevention.md

 Accrued claim blocks will use meta key `griefdefender.accrued-blocks`
 Bonus claim blocks will use meta key `griefdefender.bonus-blocks`
-See https://github.com/lucko/LuckPerms/wiki/Prefixes,-Suffixes-&-Meta#meta for more info
+See [LuckPerms - Prefixes, Suffixes & Meta](https://luckperms.net/wiki/Prefixes,-Suffixes-&-Meta#meta) for more info

 ## Bukkit
 ### GriefDefender supports a complete migration from GriefPrevention Bukkit.
 To migrate to GriefDefender, perform the following steps